Battery comparison test. Comparative test of imported and domestic batteries

 14.06 kg/-

-Perhaps, in greenhouse conditions, the battery would have behaved better, but in the cold it became ill.
-Current at -18ºС it gives out the worst.
-And at -29ºС, the poor fellow simply died: the voltage at the terminals quickly dropped below 6 V - no credit.
-The country of origin is not specified, there is only a reference to some "German technology".
+Perhaps in greenhouse conditions the battery would have behaved better, but in the cold it became worse.
+It produces the worst current at -18ºС.
+And at -29ºС the poor thing simply died: the voltage at the terminals quickly dropped below 6 V - a failure.
+The country of origin is not indicated, there is only a reference to certain “German technologies”.

 Declared capacity 60 Ah